johnnyslack129/johnnyslack129/README.md

 - 👋 Hi, I’m Johnny @thisiskazejohnny
 - 👀 I’m interested in software programming.
 - 🌱 Presently, I am building applications in Next.js, React, JavaScript, MERN, Express, Node.js, Firebase, MongoDB
-- 🌱 I am also interested in Go and C#/.NET and all things systems design and front-end.
+- 🌱 I am also interested in Go and Rust, and all things systems design and front-end.
 - 💞️ I’m also creating a portfolio application template for aspiring developers, called Fresh-Folio.
 And other open-source projects.
 - 📫 How to reach me thisiskazejohnny@gmail.com